Superboy and the Ravers

 Page 14, panel 4

 Apparently, "loose cannons" contain far too much alcohol for Beetle and Booster, both of whom appear to have passed out.
-No doubt Aura, a career party-girl, has a tolerance that has put both men to shame.
+It is safe to assume that Aura, a career party-girl, has an alcohol tolerance that puts both men to shame.

 return to top